Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Coupling SBM to broadcast processes

 Setting $\theta=rp'$ and combining the last two equations we have that

 \end{proof}

-We are now ready to couple the local neighbourhoods of the graph with the independent GW trees. \begin{lemma} With probability $1-o(1)$ we can couple the local neighbourhoods of the $u_j$ such that for all $1\leq j\leq m$
+We are now ready to couple the local neighborhoods of the graph with the independent Galton-Watson trees. \begin{lemma} With probability $1-o(1)$ we can couple the local neighborhoods of the $u_j$ such that for all $1\leq j\leq m$

 where $\cong$ is graph isomorphism.
 Furthermore the $B_\ell(u_j)$ are disjoint and